Systems that saturate the Margolus-Levitin quantum speed limit: The Margolus--Levitin speed limit

 That the inequality in Eq.~\eqref{eq: the QSL} holds for systems in pure states was established in Ref.~\cite{HoSo2023a}.
 Following Giovannetti \emph{et al.}~\cite{GiLlMa2003}, we show that this result implies its validity for systems in mixed states as well.

-\begin{rmk} We say that an energy level, that is, an eigenvalue of $H$, is \emph{populated} if the support of the state is not orthogonal to the corresponding eigenspace.
-Equivalently, the eigenvalue occurs with nonzero probability in an energy measurement.
-Because the Hamiltonian is time-independent, this probability is conserved.
-Consequently, the support of the state is contained in the sum of the eigenspaces associated with the populated energies. \end{rmk}
+\begin{rmk} An energy level (an eigenvalue of $H$) is \emph{populated} if the support of the state is not orthogonal to the corresponding eigenspace; equivalently, the eigenvalue occurs with nonzero probability in an energy measurement.
+For a time-independent Hamiltonian, these probabilities are conserved, so the state's support remains within the sum of the populated eigenspaces.

+In the literature on the Margolus--Levitin quantum speed limit, $E_0$ is typically defined as the smallest eigenvalue of $H$.
+If this eigenvalue is unpopulated, the smallest populated eigenvalue can be used instead, yielding a strictly larger lower bound on the evolution time.
+In this work, we take $E_0$ to be the smallest populated eigenvalue. \end{rmk}

-\begin{rmk} The Margolus--Levitin speed limit does not, in general, extend to systems governed by time-dependent Hamiltonians.
+\begin{rmk} The Margolus--Levitin speed limit does not, in general, extend to systems with time-dependent Hamiltonians.
 As shown in Ref.~\cite{HoSo2023b}, no canonical extension of the Margolus--Levitin bound exists in this setting. \end{rmk}

-\subsection{Purification and Uhlmann's Theorem}
+\subsection{Purification and Uhlmann's theorem}

 Before demonstrating that the Margolus--Levitin speed limit extends to systems in mixed states, we first introduce the notion of purification and recall Uhlmann's theorem.

 For every mixed state $\rho$ acting on a Hilbert space $\HH$, there exists a unit vector $\ket{w} \in \HH \otimes \HH$ such that $\rho$ is recovered by taking the partial trace of $\ketbra{w}{w}$ over the second copy of $\HH$: $\rho = \tr_2 \ketbra{w}{w}$; see Refs.~\cite{Jo1994, NiCh2010}.
 This vector is called a \emph{purification} of $\rho$.